 Photo by Stadt Regensburg / Christian Kaister, 2022

-In addition to the ISD, Sharon Dodua Otoo is involved with Phoenix e.V. for a culture of understanding and with ADEFRA e.V. a black queer feminist association.
-In 2018 she was a fellow of the German Literature Fund and in 2019 the Guntram and Irene Rinke Foundation awarded her the TAGEWERK scholarship.
+In addition to the Initiative Black People in Germany (ISD), Sharon Dodua Otoo is involved with Phoenix e.V. for a culture of understanding and with ADEFRA e.V. a Black queer feminist association.
+In 2018 she received a scholorship from the German Literature Fund and in 2019 the Guntram and Irene Rinke Foundation awarded her the TAGEWERK scholarship.

-2022, "In Search of Resonance: On Black German Literature and Literary Criticism", Schröder-Lecture, Cambridge University
+"In Search of Resonance: On Black German Literature and Literary Criticism", Schroeder Lecture, Cambridge

-2020, "Dürfen Schwarze Blumen malen?", Klagenfurter Rede zur Literatur, Klagenfurt
+"Dürfen Schwarze Blumen Malen?", Klagenfurter Rede zur Literatur, Klagenfurt

-2017, "Letter from the village", Lecture-Performance, Haus der Kulturen der Welt, Berlin
+"Letter from the Village", Lecture-Performance, Haus der Kulturen der Welt, Berlin

 Please check you have used the correct spelling of the given names: Sharon Dodua and of the surname: Otoo.
-Here is also a » voice record of the name.
+Here is also a » voice recording of the name.

 julia.giordano [at] fischerverlage.de